 Reading: A chapter of Doctor Dolittle will be assigned per week.
 I’m aware that these chapters are short and many children will find it quite easy and might even finish the chapter in one day or even the whole book in a day/week some of which may have done already!
 This is totally fine!

--If anyone is looking for extra reading (apart from any books from home that your child is reading), you can use the My Read at Home 2 book that we used in Week 3.
+-If anyone is looking for extra readingtra reading (apart from any books from home that your child is reading), you can use the My Read at Home 2 book that we used in Week 3.
 This can be accessed on the CJ Fallon site as before.
 Select subject as English & series as ‘My Read at Home’.
 You may choose a page a day or whatever you wish.
 Up to page 7 is completed.

 Irish: Written/book work won’t be given in Irish everyday.
 Some days I will ask children to practice their spoken Irish- you will need to assist them with this where possible.
 In Week 3 notes, I attached a sheet with days of week, numbers, conversation questions etc- this is what you’ll refer to when doing Oral language.
 I’ll attach it again below.